ETOgaosion/nemu/doc/main.md

 - AM's `malloc` should be set carefully, separated from nanos' `new_page`.
 There is an easy way to resolve this: divide the free memory space.
 I've tried to mix them up, but failed, still have misunderstandable bugs.
 - Things that the lecture notes not mention
     - context switch when trapping should change: **`sp` should not be the one used in user stack, but shall be set to kernel stack**.
 So not only `sp` needs to be used, but also **`tp` as trap pointer, pointing to a fixed context location of each process**.
 When user program trap in, the sp should be set to tp as context base location, and kernel tasks should execute with this kernel stack.
     - But here is a problem: We need to support nested trap, because yield could happen in M mode.
 So we should put `mtvec` to a new kernel trap function `__am_asm_trap_m` as long as we enter `__am_asm_trap`.
-As we should support nested trap, we can simply make `sp` decrease each time as original code.
+As we should support nested trap, we can simply make `sp` decrease `CONTEXT_SIZE` each time as original code.
 Current environment is at high priviledge mode, sp is on kernel stack of course.

+Here are bug recordings and solutions, maybe helpful:

+You may encounter:

+- Multiple times of page walk error - some vpn cannot be found on PTE page:
+    - Failure: Page should be mapped
+        - Fault: Page not map or map arguments wrong
+            - Sol: Think/Log to find where the map should be and fix it
+    - Failure: Page should not be mapped
+        - Fault: Map is wrongly implemented
+            - Sol: Check vme.c and mmu.c, make sure they are consistent
+    - Failure: Instruction is incorrent, not the same as binary dumped file when use pc to search
+        - Fault: vme or mmu is incorrect
+            - Sol: Check vme.c and mmu.c, make sure they are consistent, Notice the bitmarks
+- Incorrect program flow:
+    - Failure: Strange behavior after trap
+        - Fault: Trap is incorrect, kernel stack and context was written
+            - Sol: You can try what I mentioned above